gitexa/sigmund/README.md

 * 15.01.
 Implementation of all features and first results to share with the Institute, to evaluate if further transcripts are possible.
 If that should not be the case, we evaluate on different datasets we discovered (see section data sources). -> DONE
 * 04.02.
 Second "official" feedback round with supervisor -> DONE
 * 05.02.
 Summary of results -> DONE
 * 25.02.
-Second milestone: Code and presentation due
+Second milestone: Code and presentation due -> DONE
 * 15.03.
 Third milestone: Report deadline

 ### High Level Architecture Description